 - The Oil: Vegetable oil or any other high burning point oil like canola or avocado.

-- Rice: Long-grain white rice works best for this recipe
+- Rice: Long-grain white rice works best for this recipe.
+Basmati and jasmine are great options too.

 - Either white or yellow onion